-Vision

-1. Richland County will be a leader for resilient rural counties and a place where people love life, enjoy work, and are empowered to raise thriving families.
+Vision: Richland County will be a leader for resilient vibrant-rural counties and a place where people love life, enjoy work, and are empowered to raise thriving families.

-2. To achieve a resilient local economy where housing, jobs and population are in balance, and natural resources and amenities are preserved such that Richland county is a good place to live now and far into the future.
+Alternate Vision Statement: To achieve a resilient local economy where housing, jobs and population are in balance, and natural resources and amenities are preserved such that Richland county is a good place to live now and far into the future.